reecore-coin/Reex-MN/README.md

-# Reex-MN
-Script to setup Masternode
+# Reex-MN: Script to setup Masternode

 1. Need a fresh VPS with atleast 1 Gb RAM and 15 Gbs free space
 2. download the file: